-Tutoring is available to students of all majors at the TLC.
-Please consult the TLC link on the HBU website (www.hbu.edu/TLC) for campus location and to check specific times for writing, speech, math, science, and other subjects.
-Workshops are scheduled periodically to address specific concerns.
-Preparation sessions for the English Proficiency Exam
+One-on-one and group tutoring is available free to HBU students of all majors at the TLC.
+Please consult the TLC link on the HBU website (www.hbu.edu/TLC) for campus location and to check specific times and tutored subjects.
+Appointments for tutoring can be made directly from the HBU portal.
+Workshops are also scheduled periodically to address specific concerns.
+TLC is conveniently located on the first floor of the Lake House Residential College.